-All of the pro-atherogenic lipoproteins (chylomicron remnants, VLDL remnants, IDL, LDL, and Lp(a)) carry one apolipoprotein B on their surface such that apolipoprotein B levels reflect the total number of atherogenic particles (70).
-Most of the circulating apolipoprotein B is associated with LDL particles (70).
-However, the contribution of very high Lp(a) levels to total Apo B levels can be substantial (Apo B in LDL/VLDL = Apo B mg/dl - (Lp(a) mg/dl x 0.16) (71).
+All of the pro-atherogenic lipoproteins (chylomicron remnants, VLDL remnants, IDL, LDL, and Lp(a)) carry one apolipoprotein B on their surface such that apolipoprotein B levels reflect the total number of atherogenic particles (76).
+Most of the circulating apolipoprotein B is associated with LDL particles (76).
+However, the contribution of very high Lp(a) levels to total Apo B levels can be substantial (Estimated Apo B in LDL/VLDL = Apo B mg/dl - (Lp(a) mg/dl x 0.16) (77).
 Apo B levels measured in the non-fasting state are similar to fasting values.

 The levels of apolipoprotein B, LDL-C, and non-HDL-C are strongly correlated.
-Almost all studies have shown that apolipoprotein B levels are more closely associated with ASCVD than LDL-C levels and the general consensus is that apolipoprotein B levels are a more accurate predictor of ASCVD events than LDL-C (35,36,59,72-79).
-Whether apolipoprotein B levels are significantly better than non-HDL-C levels in predicting ASCVD is less certain.
+Almost all studies have shown that apolipoprotein B levels are more closely associated with ASCVD than LDL-C levels and the general consensus is that apolipoprotein B levels are a more accurate predictor of ASCVD events than LDL-C (41,42,65,78-85).
+Apolipoprotein B levels are equivalent to non-HDL-C levels in predicting ASCVD but when these measurements are discordant apolipoprotein B levels are a more accurate predictor of ASCVD.

 There are two large meta-analyses that have compared the ability of non-HDL-C and apolipoprotein B to predict ASCVD.
-The Emerging Risks Factor Collaboration examined 22 long term perspective studies with 91,307 subjects with a large number of events (4499) (22).
+The Emerging Risks Factor Collaboration examined 22 long term perspective studies with 91,307 subjects with a large number of events (4499) (28).
 In this study there were no differences in the ability of non-HDL-C or apolipoprotein B to predict ASCVD.
 The hazard ratio was increased approximately 2-fold in the upper quantile of non-HDL-C and apolipoprotein B compared to the lowest quantile.
-In contrast, another meta-analysis of 12 studies (not all perspective) with 233,455 subjects and 22,950 events reported slightly different results (80).
-In this study the relative risk ratio for apolipoprotein B was 1.43 (1.35-1.51) vs. 1.34 (1.24-1.44) for non-HDL-C, indicating a slightly greater predictive ability of apolipoprotein B (80).
+In contrast, another metaanalysis of 12 studies (not all perspective) with 233,455 subjects and 22,950 events reported slightly different results (86).
+In this study the relative risk ratio for apolipoprotein B was 1.43 (1.35-1.51) vs. 1.34 (1.24-1.44) for non-HDL-C, indicating a slightly greater predictive ability of apolipoprotein B (86).

-A recent very large study has compared the predictive ability of non-HDL-C and apolipoprotein B (81).
+A recent very large study has compared the predictive ability of non-HDL-C and apolipoprotein B (87).
 In the UK Biobank study 346,686 individuals without baseline CVD and not taking statins were followed for a median of 8.9 years.
 Fatal or nonfatal CVD events occurred in 6216 participants (1656 fatal).
 The conclusion of this very large study was that measurement of non-HDL-C was sufficient to capture the lipid-associated risk in CVD prediction, with no meaningful improvement from addition of apolipoprotein B.

 Studies have also examined the predictive ability of non-HDL cholesterol and apolipoprotein B during treatment of dyslipidemia.
-In the Heart Protection Study (placebo vs. simvastatin) with over 20,000 participants and over 5,000 events the ability of non-HDL-C and apolipoprotein B to predict cardiovascular events were virtually identical (82).
-A meta-analysis by Boekholdt and colleagues looked at 8 statin trials with 62,154 patients and the adjusted hazard ratios for major cardiovascular events per 1-SD increase were very similar for apolipoprotein B and non-HDL-C (40).
-A meta-analysis by Robinson et al of 25 trials (n = 131,134): 12 on statin, 4 on fibrate, 5 on niacin, 2 on simvastatin-ezetimibe, 1 on ileal bypass surgery, and 1 on aggressive versus standard low-density lipoprotein (LDL) cholesterol and blood pressure targets observed that decreases in non-HDL cholesterol levels modestly outperformed apolipoprotein B in predicting cardiovascular events (83).
+In the Heart Protection Study (placebo vs. simvastatin) with over 20,000 participants and over 5,000 events the ability of non-HDL-C and apolipoprotein B to predict cardiovascular events were virtually identical (88).
+A meta-analysis by Boekholdt and colleagues looked at 8 statin trials with 62,154 patients and the adjusted hazard ratios for major cardiovascular events per 1-SD increase were very similar for apolipoprotein B and non-HDL-C (46).
+A meta-analysis by Robinson et al of 25 trials (n = 131.134): 12 on statin.
+4 on fibrate.
+5 on niacin.
+2 on simvastatin-ezetimibe, 1 on ileal bypass surgery, and 1 on aggressive versus standard low-density lipoprotein (LDL) cholesterol and blood pressure targets observed that decreases in non-HDL cholesterol levels modestly outperformed apolipoprotein B in predicting cardiovascular events (89).
 Additionally, apolipoprotein B and non-HDL-C decreases similarly predicted cardiovascular disease risk in the statin trials.